Serving our members and communities.

 When the power companies still wouldn’t put rural American interests over profits, neighbors talked to neighbors, community meetings were held, and the people built cooperatives.

-On November 15, 1938, the East Central Electrical Cooperative was formed.
+On November 15, 1938, the East Central Electric Cooperative was formed.
 That next year, the first substation was built near Bald Hill.

 One ‘old-timer’ put it this way, “My father cried the night we got electric power on the homeplace.
 He didn’t want to go to bed.
 He sat at the kitchen table with his bible under that bulb and read for hours.
 We thought the light bulb was a miracle.”